wacl-york/quant-scraper/README.md

 Run `quant_scrape --help` to see the available options.

-## Scrapping configuration
+### Configuration

-This requires a configuration file called `config.ini` to be present in the directory where the executable is called from.
+The `quant_scrape` command requires a configuration file called `config.ini` to be present in the directory where the executable is called from.
 This file provides parameters for the scraping; `example.ini` shows the required format.

-## Manufacturer and Device specification
+### Manufacturer and device specification

 In addition, it requires the presence of a file called `devices.json` in the working directory.
 This file maps the relationship between the manufacturers and the devices in the study.